Last updated on : 01 Dec, 2025

 Dumping syndrome occurs when food moves too quickly from the stomach to the small intestine, often as a result of gastric surgery.
 This rapid emptying can overwhelm the digestive process and cause symptoms such as nausea, cramping, and diarrhoea.
 It is most commonly seen after bariatric (weight-loss) procedures or stomach surgery.

 In most mild cases, loose motion resolves on its own and doesn’t require medical intervention.
-However, prolonged diarrhoea can lead to dehydration and nutrient loss.
-To manage symptoms and support recovery, several home remedies can be effective:
+However, prolonged diarrhoea can lead to dehydration and electrolyte imbalance.
+To manage symptoms and support recovery, several home remedies can be effective.
+It is crucial to focus on rehydration and diet modification first.

-Cumin seeds boiled in water create a soothing drink that can help ease mild diarrhoea and reduce flatulence.
-This remedy is safe for adults and children over six months of age.
+Traditional medicine suggests that cumin seeds boiled in water create a soothing drink that can help ease mild diarrhoea and reduce flatulence.
+Some animal studies suggest an anti-diarrhoeal effect [6].
 The mixture should be cooled before consumption.
+This remedy is generally safe for adults.

-Turmeric is an anti-inflammatory spice that contains the chemical curcumin, which aids in bowel movement control.
-To treat gastrointestinal pain and diarrhoea, mix turmeric powder with warm water and drink.
+Turmeric is an anti-inflammatory spice that contains the chemical curcumin.
+While promising, more robust clinical evidence is needed to confirm its specific effectiveness in managing acute diarrhoea in humans.
+To potentially relieve gastrointestinal pain and diarrhoea, mix turmeric powder with warm water and drink.

-Fennel seeds have carminative properties that help reduce gas and bloating.
+Fennel seeds have carminative properties, which may help reduce gas and bloating.
 Boiling fennel seeds in water and drinking the cooled broth can help soothe the digestive tract.
-It is considered safe for children above six months, though a paediatrician should be consulted before giving herbal remedies to infants.

 Honey is known for its antimicrobial and soothing effects.
-It may help firm up stools and improve hydration.
-A tablespoon of honey can be taken on its own or added to herbal teas like ginger or fennel tea.
+It may help in rehydration when mixed with ORS.
+A systematic review suggested that a honey-ORS solution may modestly reduce the duration of diarrhoea [7].
+A tablespoon of honey can be taken on its own or added to herbal teas.
 However, honey should not be given to children under one year due to the risk of infant botulism.

 Mint has antifungal, antibacterial, and antiviral properties.
-It also helps in calming the digestive tract and improving bile flow.
-To use mint as a remedy, soak fresh leaves in water for an hour, strain, and consume the water.
-It may help reduce the frequency of loose motions and promote better digestion.
+It is thought to have a calming effect on the smooth muscle of the digestive tract, which may help reduce spasms [8].
+To use mint as a remedy, soak fresh leaves in water for one hour, then strain and consume the resulting liquid.

 Disclaimer